alberdev/PaintCodeKit/README.md

 ## Extra

-Also you can make use of anyone of the included images in `PaintCodeImage` enum
+Also you can make use of anyone of the included images in `PaintCodeKit`.

 ```swift
 /// User image